Garibay

-Garibay (surname) is a Spanish surname of Basque origin.
+Garibay is a surname of Basque origin.
 It is the Castillianization of the Basque Garibai.

 Origins

 Like many Basque surnames, Garibai is descriptive of the original family house.
 Gari means "wheat" while "hibai" means river.
 So the house was proximal to a river where wheat grew.

 Indeed, Garibai is a neighborhood north of Oñati.
 The coat of arms of the town of Oñati reflects the families that have had historical relevance.
 It is divided into three parts.
 In the upper two are represented, on the left an eagle as a symbol of the Gamboine family of the Garibai, the Eagles; In the right a deer is represented in the attitude of running, as a symbol of the Oroñina family of the Murguía, the Deer.
 The lower quarter is occupied by a wounded deer on a wheat field and on it an eagle with its claws and beak eating at the heart.
 This symbolizes a medieval battle that was lost by the Oñacinos, in which the Murguía were exterminated.
 Formerly it had the legend " Zara bay. - Zeren bay? - "Gari bay " ("Pledge yourself! - To who? - The wheat").
 This shield was of the family of Garibay and was adopted by the town in 1775 to replace another one that had Saint Michael striking down the devil.